scope.yml

 # Warning: The `name` value is currently inserted into the JSON header for

-# back-slashes without breaking the JSON.
-It needs to be kept fairly short
+# quotes or backslashes without breaking the JSON.
+It needs to be kept fairly

-# too so the header doesn't exceed the 1k limit.
-If this becomes a problem,
+# short, too, so the header doesn't exceed the 1k limit.
+If this becomes a

 #